DanielSmith/alap/docs/cookbook/lens.md

 ## Embed rendering

-If an item has `meta.embed`, the lens renders a sandboxed iframe (or consent placeholder) in the meta zone, above the field list.
+If an item has `meta.embed`, the lens renders an iframe (or consent placeholder) in the meta zone, above the field list.
 The `embed` and `embedType` keys are filtered from the displayed fields.
 See [Embeds](embeds.md) for full details on providers, policies, and security.

 ## Meta field auto-detection